Sahar-Kavousi/she_codes_news/README.md

 - [ ] Gracefully handle the error where someone tries to create a new story whenthey are not logged in.
     ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

+[x] "Add comment" form
+    ![ This "Add Comment" form and functionality enable users to contribute their thoughts or feedback to a particular story.
+It could be found beneath the story, the form includes fields for users to enter their name, username and comment text .
+Users can submit their comments by clicking a "Add Comment" button.]
+    ( ./img/readme/adding_comment.png)
+    ( ./img/readme/comment-sample.png)